jarleven/NetworkHOWTO/Switch/HPProCurve.md

 ```

 Looks like the bootloader on the ProCurve switch is starting at 9600baud.
-So to see the bootloader working connect at that speed.
+To see the bootloader working connect at that speed (with RS-232 serialport ofcourse).

 ### RS-232 Terminals